 Am I becoming the person that the dream man (or woman) ought to be doing this thing called life with?

 I mean come one, it's easy to go on a dating app and select preferences regarding the type of people you want to see on your feed.
 But how ridiculous is it that we are not taking the time to make sure we're working on ourselves so we can become the person our Mr. Right deserves?

 I titled this blog post the way I did because I've come to a stop looking for him, Mr. Right.
 Not because I don't believe he's out there (Y'all better recognize that if God gave me the desire, then this man sure as heck exist).
 Instead, I have been focused on making myself the woman that this man I've been praying about ought to be with.

 Listen, if you want someone who has goals and a plan to achieve those goals, then get moving!
 Start working on your goals, make those goals come to life instead of being a hypocrite (don't get offended, I have to be this blunt with myself too)!
 Or maybe a bullet point on your list is about seeking someone who prioritizes their family especially their mom (I have a thing about how a man treats his mother).
 Well, check yourself.
 How are you with your family?
 How do you handle your relationship with them?
 Better yet, how do you speak about them when y'all are going at it? ( Now that's the tea right there ☕️ side note, is that the tea emoji?!
 It looks more like coffee; can someone teach me their ways 😅)

 I believe that it's easy to require others to be a certain way that pleases us.
 We make unrealistic expectations for people, yet we don't do that for ourselves (even if we believe the expectations are achievable).
-It takes a lot of honesty and a good reality check from God to realize that there's a lot of work to be done within ourselves so that we can become the person our dream man deserves.
+It takes a lot of honesty, being healthy, and a good reality check from God to realize that there's a lot of work to be done within ourselves so that we can become the person our dream man deserves.

 makes the intentional time to spend with God no matter what's going on in her life